 The tension between teaching theory and practice is as old as the reality of the phenomenon itself (Van Dyk, 1973: 2).
-The bridge that has to be built here is between the thoughts about teaching practice (subject didactic theory) and its actualization in the form of structured teaching and learning activities with reference to subject contents directed by teaching aims.
+The bridge which must be built here is between the thoughts about teaching practice (subject didactic theory), and its actualization in the form of structured teaching and learning activities, with reference to subject contents, directed by teaching aims.
 This structuring of teaching activities can take the form of a lesson or of other typical constructions in the practice of teaching.

-In reflecting theoretically on practice, Van der Stoep (1969: 6) takes as his point of departure the phenomenon teaching in the spontaneous life world of humans.
-He emphasizes the fact that educating is carried out by and is enlivened by teaching.
+In reflecting theoretically on practice, Van der Stoep (1969: 6) takes as his point of departure the phenomenon teaching in the spontaneous [family] lifeworld of humans.
+He emphasizes that educating is carried out by and is enlivened by teaching.
 From this point of departure, he establishes didactic categories and criteria for a didactic situation.
 He formulates the connection between categories and criteria as follows:

-"While didactic categories are attuned to revealing the phenomenon as knowable and scientifically describable, it is the function of didactic criteria to provide particular yard sticks in terms of which a situation described as didactic can be recognized and, if necessary, repeated" (Van der Stoep, 1969: 11).
+"While didactic categories are attuned to revealing the phenomenon as knowable and scientifically describable, the function of didactic criteria is to provide yard sticks in terms of which a situation described as didactic can be recognized and, if necessary, repeated" (Van der Stoep, 1969: 11).

-In order to maintain a clear perspective on the nature and scope of the didactic event, the event of categorical forming, as discussed by Klafki and also by Van der Stoep (1969: 11) as a perspective-giving beacon, is described:
+To maintain a clear perspective on the nature and scope of the didactic event, the event of categorical forming, as discussed by Klafki, and by Van der Stoep (1969: 11), as a perspective-giving beacon, is described:

-"In the event of forming, reality is unlocked for a person and also a person unlocks or opens himself for reality.
-These two facets of the event do not have separate identities but jointly constitute what we know as forming, also as forming in teaching".
+"In the event of forming, reality is unlocked for a person, and a person unlocks or opens himself for reality.
+These two facets of the event do not have separate identities, but jointly constitute what we know as forming, also as forming in teaching".

 In this regard, Van Dyk (1973a: 29) emphasizes that categorical forming overcomes the dualism between objectivism and subjectivism.
-He stresses the double nature of the event of forming, namely, the unlocking of objective reality for a child through the educator's intervention while simultaneously a child also has to open himself to reality.
-An extremely important implication of categorical forming as an aim within a teaching relationship is that the pupil's becoming is elevated within the delimited learning aims (Van Dyk, 1973b: 6).
+He stresses the double nature of the event of forming, i.e., the unlocking of objective reality for a child through an educator's intervention, while simultaneously, a child must open him/herself to reality.
+An extremely important implication of categorical forming, as an aim within a teaching relationship, is that a pupil's becoming is elevated within the delimited learning aims (Van Dyk, 1973b: 6).

-With this basic foundation of the didactic pedagogic situation, Van der Stoep (1969: 45-82) has distinguished the primary forms of expression of the learning intention and the ways of intervening by teaching.
+With this foundation of the didactic pedagogical situation, Van der Stoep (1969: 45-82) has distinguished the primary forms of expression of the learning intention, and the ways of intervening by teaching.